Shipping forecast for the North Irish Sea

 Visibility

-Good, falling moderate or poor at times in rain and drizzle at first.
+Good, falling moderate or poor in rain or drizzle.

 Outlook for the following 24 hours